Chemotherapy

 • Make sure you get enough relaxation and don’t overexert yourself.

-• You can be physically active and play sports as appropriate, however.
+• You can be physically active and do sports, however

 • If you do not feel physically fit, ask for help with household chores.
 You may be looking for suitable home help beforehand for the time during and after chemotherapy.